 Design and manufacturing strongly influence a product's life cycle impacts on the environment and the company's sustainability.
 Sustainable manufacturing is an approach for the creation and distribution (supply chain) of innovative products and services that minimally use natural resources, contain no toxic substances, produce zero waste, create net-zero greenhouse gases across the entire life cycle of products and services, and are socially responsible.

 Sustainable development is a pattern of resource use that aims to meet human needs while preserving the environment so that these needs can be met not only in the present, but also for future generations.
-The term was used by the Brundtland Commission which coined what has become the most often-quoted definition of sustainable development as development that "meets the needs of the present without compromising the ability of future generations to meet their own needs."
+The term was used by the Brundtland Commission which coined what has become the most often-nist-quoted definition of sustainable development as development that "meets the needs of the present without compromising the ability of future generations to meet their own needs."
 (Source: The World Commission on Environment and Development Report on Our Common Future, published by Oxford University Press in May 1987.)